 Even if you’ve used tampons, it’s natural for a first-time cup user to wonder how to insert a menstrual cup and how hard it will be.
 Cups require a bit more dexterity and practice, plus you’re probably a little nervous if you’ve never used a cup before.

-First, you should know that it’s not required that you a. have used tampons or b. have had penetrative play/sex before using a menstrual cup for the first time.
-As long as you feel ready you can use a cup at any age and regardless of experience.
+First, you should know that it’s not required that you have a. used tampons or b. had penetrative play/sex before using a menstrual cup for the first time.
+As long as you feel ready, you can use a cup at any age, regardless of experience.

 Tips for an Easy Menstrual Cup Insertion

-Everyone is different and there is no “right” or “wrong” experience.
-Some people find inserting a cup to be very easy while others need more practice.
+Everyone is different, and there is no “right” or “wrong” experience.
+Some people find inserting a cup to be very easy, while others need more practice.

-Relaxing is Key
+Relaxing Is Key

 Tense muscles often go hand in hand with anxiety.
-Your vagina is a muscle so it’s only logical that inserting a cup is easier when it’s relaxed.
+Your vagina is a muscle, so it’s only logical that inserting a cup is easier when it’s relaxed.
 This advice is also good to follow when it’s time to remove your cup as well.

 Find Your Fold

 Menstrual cups can be folded in many ways.
 Some fold techniques are perfect for beginners.
 I always suggest the punchdown as a first-time fold — the narrow tip helps with insertion, and it’s very easy to fold and hold.
 Other petite folds to try include the Labia Fold or the Triangle Fold.